-This is my last post as a second year medical student (MS2). 😯 The first six months were spent completing the basic sciences, but over the last six months, I’ve finished rotations in Internal Medicine and Psychiatry while also doing ENT research in April.
-I wanted to write a post summarizing the many things I learned over the last year (like at the end of my MS1 year) but ended up discovering that there is only one, overbearing truth I’ve learned as an MS2.
+This is my last post as a second-year medical student (MS2). 😯 The first six months were spent completing the basic sciences, but over the last six months, I’ve finished rotations in Internal Medicine and Psychiatry while also doing ENT research in April.
+I wanted to write a post summarizing the many things I learned over the last year (like at the end of my MS1 year) but ended up discovering that there is only one overbearing truth I’ve learned as an MS2.

 Patients motivate me.

-Coming into med school with a naïve pre-med mentality, I sought guidance: professors and other mentors who could get me on the right track, friends who would support me and maintain my sanity, and most importantly, sources of inspiration which would keep me motivated.
-Once clinics started in January, patients filled this void I had during the basic sciences, and I’m continually drawn to the idea of helping a complete stranger in a way that no one else can… fulfilling my “need to be needed”, if you will.
+Coming into med school with a naïve pre-med mentality, I sought guidance: professors and other mentors who could get me on the right track, friends who would support me and maintain my sanity, and most importantly, sources of inspiration that would keep me motivated.
+Once clinics started in January, patients filled this void I had during the basic sciences, and I’m continually drawn to the idea of helping a stranger in a way that no one else can… fulfilling my “need to be needed,” if you will.

 During my Internal Medicine and Psychiatry rotations, I encountered an incredibly vast array of patients, but there’s one thing all of them had in common – they each taught me something.
 Something about the military… about being a grandparent… about what it’s like to be homeless… about being abused… what life was like as a physician… and so forth.
-They shared secrets, joked about their spouses, and praised me for taking time to explain disease processes, describe how certain medications work, and just talk to them as a fellow human being.
+They shared secrets, joked about their spouses, and praised me for taking time to explain disease processes, describe how certain medications work, and talk to them as fellow human beings.
 I indescribably loved the privilege of their interaction and trust in me as a student doctor.

 …and this was just six months of clinics.
 I wonder what I’ll see in the coming decades as I finish med school, go onwards to residency, and ultimately start practicing.
 My MS3 year will be the most challenging year of my life to date (lots of rotations and Step I), but I’m looking to remain motivated by putting patients at the forefront.